Genocide of indigenous peoples: Argentina

-Argentina launched campaigns of territorial expansion in the second half of the 19th century, at the expense of Indigenous peoples and neighbour state Chile.
-Mapuche people were forced from their ancestral lands by Argentine military forces, resulting in deaths and displacements.
+Argentina launched campaigns of territorial expansion in the second half of the 19th century, at the expense of indigenous peoples and neighbor state Chile.
+Mapuche people were forced from their ancestral lands by Argentinian military forces, resulting in deaths and displacements.
 During the 1870s, President Julio Argentino Roca implemented the Conquest of the Desert (Conquista del desierto) military operation, which resulted in the subjugation, enslavement, and genocide of Mapuche individuals residing in the Pampas area.

-In southern Patagonia, both Argentina and Chile occupied indigenous lands and waters, and facilitated the genocide implemented by sheep-farmers and the businessmen in Tierra del Fuego.
-Starting in the late 19th century, during the Tierra del Fuego Gold Rush, European settlers, in concert with the Argentine and Chilean governments, systematically exterminated the Selk'nam people, Yaghan, and Haush peoples.
-The decimation of these indigenous populations is known today as the Selk’nam Genocide.
+In southern Patagonia, both Argentina and Chile occupied indigenous lands and waters, and facilitated the genocide implemented by sheep farmers and businessmen in Tierra del Fuego.
+Starting in the late 19th century, during the Tierra del Fuego gold rush, European settlers, in concert with the Argentine and Chilean governments, systematically exterminated the Selkʼnam people, Yaghan, and Haush peoples.
+Their decimation is known today as the Selknam genocide.

-Argentina also expanded northward, dispossessing a number of Chaco peoples through a policy that may be considered as genocidal.
+Argentina also expanded northward, dispossessing several Chaco peoples for example in the Napalpí massacre through a policy that may be considered as genocidal.

 Paraguay

-The War of the Triple Alliance (1865-1870) was launched by the Empire of Brazil, in alliance with the Argentine government of Bartolomé Mitre and the Uruguayan government of Venancio Flores, against Paraguay.
+The War of the Triple Alliance (1865–1870) was launched by the Empire of Brazil, in alliance with the Argentinian government of Bartolomé Mitre and the Uruguayan government of Venancio Flores, against Paraguay.
 The governments of Brazil, Argentina, and Uruguay signed a secret treaty in which the "high contracting parties" solemnly bind themselves to overthrow the government of Paraguay.
-In the 5 years of war, the Paraguayan population was reduced, including, civilians, women, children, and the elderly.
-Julio José Chiavenato in his book American Genocide affirms that it was "a war of total extermination that only ended when there were no more Paraguayans to kill" and concludes that 99.5% of the adult male population of Paraguay died during the war.
-Of a population of approximately 420,000 before the war, only 14,000 men and 180,000 women remained.
+In the five years of war, the Paraguayan population was reduced, including civilians, women, children, and the elderly.
+Julio José Chiavenato, in his book American Genocide, affirms that it was "a war of total extermination that only ended when there were no more Paraguayans to kill" and concludes that 99.5% of the adult male population of Paraguay died during the war.
+Out of a population of approximately 420,000 before the war, only 14,000 men and 180,000 women remained.